 Answer : No not at this time.
 The OFA testing procedure uses current hip x-rays in combination with the genetic history of that bloodline to determine if a dog would make good breeding stock.
 A lot of breeders and dog owners in general are unaware of exactly how the OFA procedure is supposed to work.
 The x-ray by itself is not a accurate indication of whether a dog will have hip dysplasia or if he or she will produce offspring that will have hip dysplasia.
 Please let me explain.
 It is very possible for a dog to have a good OFA score but be a very poor breeding candidate , at the same time a dog with a fair OFA x-ray and good genetic history could be an excellent candidate.

 Without the genetic history of the bloodline you will not have accurate results.
 This means that you need the OFA scores of the parents grand parents and all of the litter mates within that bloodline ( the vertical pedigree) before you could make an accurate determination for the breeding stock in question.
 At this time I am unable to find any such database within the Cane Corso breed.

 If a breeder uses the OFA scoring system but only has testing scores for their current breeding stock, they may be leaving the puppy buyer with a very false sense of security.

 I don’t know of any Cane Corso breeders who are able to implement the entire correct testing procedure at this time.
 If in the future I am able to find a way to build a suitable Cane Corso database showing complete OFA scores I may very well start using this tool but right now I don’t believe I can get accurate determinations for my breeding stock.

-Please refer to the following infomation on the subject directly from www.offa.org
+Please refer to the following information on correct testing procedures directly from www.offa.org